 - Confirmation of income payers (if any).

 The city/provincial tax department will consider and grant written certificates noting residential status to applicants within 15 working days of receipt of the application dossier.
-The 15 day timeline does not include time required for dossier supplementation and explanation.
+The 15-day timeline does not include the time required for dossier supplementation and explanation.

-To apply for tax exemptions and reductions, individuals and organizations must submit the following:
+To notify the tax authority for tax exemptions and reductions, individuals and organizations must submit the following:

 - A notice on eligibility for a tax exemption or reduction under the appropriate agreement;